Offering volunteer work and paid work

 Status holders have the same rights and obligations as Dutch citizens and are allowed to work full time.
 Asylum seekers without a residence permit may do paid work 24 weeks a year.
 Employers must have a work permit for third-country nationals (TWV) to employ asylum seekers.
 The Employee Insurance Agency (UWV) will issue this permit if an asylum application process has lasted at least 6 months.

 The COA employs 12 participation case managers.
-They support the reception centres in their region and find volunteer jobs, for instance at sports clubs, volunteer organisations and care institutions.
-These are preferably activities status holders can continue to do when they move to a municipality.
+They support the reception centres in their region and find participation activities for aylum seekers and status holders.
+Think about volunteer jobs, for instance at sports clubs, volunteer organisations and care institutions.